Last updated on July 3, 2023 by Wandering our World

 - Take any rubbish with you, and leave your camping spot the way you found it.

-Below are some of the best walks and best places to visit in Northern Ireland!
+Below we look at the best time of year to camp in Northern Ireland, and then some of the best walks and places to visit in Northern Ireland!

 Lying at the foot of the basalt cliffs alongside the coast, the Giant’s Causeway is found on the edge of the Antrim Plateau.
 This other-worldly sight is made up of some 40,000 massive black basalt columns that jut out of the sea.

-The striking landscape was made by volcanic activity during the Tertiary Period, some 50–60 million years ago, and visiting this designated UNESCO World Heritage site is a must!
+The striking landscape was made by volcanic activity during the Tertiary Period, some 50–60 million years ago.
+Visiting this designated UNESCO World Heritage site is a must!

 Situated just a 50-minute drive from Belfast, the Dark Hedges is well worth a visit.
 The tree lined road is free to visit, and this atmospheric place has gained fame in recent years after featuring in Game of Thrones!